 Listen to Irish music: Music is always an excellent way to get engaged in different cultures.
 Irish music can be another option for becoming even more acquainted with Irish culture.

-Traditional foods eaten on Saint Patrick’s day that pays tribute to the Irish culture are:
+Traditional foods eaten on Saint Patrick’s Day that pay tribute to the Irish culture are:

 - Corned beef